mikasaurus2/miktactoe/README.md

 tag: [`v5`](https://github.com/mikasaurus2/miktactoe/tree/v5)

-### add text user interface representation
+### ✓add text user interface representation
 Let's add a text use interface to provide a cleaner interface for the player.
+The player now has a main menu with the options to play the game or exit.

+I had to modify the Game structure to integrate with the text interface update and draw capability.
+The Game structure will no longer be responsible for printing out the tic-tac-toe board.

+To accomplish this, I had to add some new methods for the Game struct.
+I'm no longer just calling run() and letting it step through the states.
+Now, the App structure is stepping, so Game will need to provide access to methods that input player moves and get the game state (because the UI will need that info to draw the board properly).

+Now, there is a higher level App structure that encapsulates the Game.
+The App is responsible for interacting with the UI.
+This includes all the menus that a user would interact with, and their corresponding state.

 ### allow choosing human or computer players
-A text user interface will allow the human player to choose which AI opponent they'd like to play.

-This requires modifying how the Game stores the players.
-We no longer know at compile time who is playing.
-We'll need to use Rust traits to handle this.

-TODO: explain how
 ### make web service to serve games to clients
 ### run web service on cloud